 The minimum wage and the idea that it helps poor people is a flagrant example of misunderstanding this truth.
 Without the minimum wage a worker would be free to not work for a company that won't pay them enough.
 Therefore, if someone is working a low-paying job in a world without a minimum wage, it must be because it's worth it to them, because if it wasn't they could just choose not to work there.
 Since an employer would prefer to not hire you rather than pay you more than your labor is worth to them, what the minimum wage actually does is prevent a low-skill worker from taking a job they wanted to take, because some politicians or some voters decided that they have the right to control his economic choices and prevent him from trading his time for money at his discretion.
 Obviously any claim that the minimum wage helps poor or low-skill workers is delusional.

-And that's part of why I support a completely unregulated free market: an unregulated free market isn't a system that I'm proposing and that can have its pros and cons discussed.
+And that's part of why I support a completely unregulated free market: an unregulated free market isn't some kind of system that I'm proposing.
 It's the lack of a system.
 Belief in a completely unregulated market is nothing more than belief that forcing other people to make or not make certain transactions and claiming it's for their good is bullshit.
 This shouldn't be controversial.

 So that's why the free market is always better and more moral than anything done by the government.
 You could probably identify this pattern in almost any government regulation - if it claims to be helping the poor, odds are it's actually doing the opposite, because anything the government does is something you're forced to go along with even if the government isn't providing good services and you don't think it's worth it to you.
 In fact, any government administration is increasing poverty because it's creating "jobs" that don't actually produce any goods and therefore it's reducing the amount of wealth available compared to not having that administration, because it's spending human labor on something that doesn't help instead of something that does.

-One of the most common concerns about generally having a freer market is that the poor wouldn't be able to provide for themselves without government welfare and benefits, because everything would cost money.
-But as you can see, government interference in the economy is in no small part responsible for poverty being so widespread.
+One of the most common concerns about generally having a freer market is that the poor wouldn't be able to provide for their basic needs without government welfare and benefits, because everything would cost money.
+Well, sure, there would be some people who get really bad luck, and I even agree it's moral to steal in such extreme situations.
+Many capitalists do.
+But even if we assume against all evidence that no one would ever behave altruistically, this would be very rare, since government interference in the economy is in no small part responsible for poverty.
 The minimum wage prevents people from finding jobs, regulations create artificial costs for businesses that make it harder for them to produce and sell goods, and taxes and all sorts of wealth redistribution programs discourage people from being productive, because if they produce a lot of value they won't be able to keep it all.
-Everyone, poor or rich, is being harmed by this on the whole, even if they receive a few direct "benefits".
+Both poor and rich are harmed by this, even if they receive a few direct "benefits".